ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 const apiVersion : string;
 ```

-The semantic version of the custom plot api that is supported by the piweb host.
+The semantic version of the custom plot API that is supported by the application the custom plot is hosted by.

 **clientVersion `string`**